ohlerlab/clip_pipeline/README.md

 - `results/prepare_aligned/test_sorted_deduplicated.bam` is the CLIP bam file used for peak calling
 - you can create a bed file from PARALYZER output as follows: `awk '{FS=","}{OFS="\t"}{print $1,$3,$4,".",".",$2}' results/call_peaks/test.clusters | tail -n+2 > results/call_peaks/test_clusters.bed`

-Note that `config/config.yaml` contains settings for PARALYZER peak caller parameters which you can modify to achieve desired peak calling results.

 # Detailed description of steps